httpswlt/cv_common/README.md

 # cv_common
-Add some utility scripts for cv of DL
+Add some utility scripts for CV of DL